 - OTT is everywhere.

-Once again, OTT was widely discussed among industry leaders with lots of chatter around its growing dominance and what that it means for advertising.
+Once again, OTT was widely discussed among industry leaders in APAC with lots of chatter around its growing dominance and what that it means for advertising.
 In particular, the maturity of the mobile market in Australia has been the main driver behind the shift to OTT, propelling the growth of connected TV.

 And, while appointment TV is on its way out, great content can’t be ignored.
 Popular linear-TV programming is still drawing in sizable audiences, bringing people together on their own terms with catch up TV.
 Catch up streaming of these shows has been shown to add incremental reach of 30-50% across certain demographics.